gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 Of course DTrace is not perfect.
 User friendliness is, I think, pretty ~rough~ quirky.
 It's an arcane power tool for people who took the time to decipher incomplete manuals.
 For example registers on `aarch64` are not documented, but the ones on `SPARC` are (because that's were DTrace originated from...).
 Fortunately I found that piece of information after some digging: the file `/usr/lib/dtrace/arm64/regs_arm64.d` on macOS.

 My favorite quirk is when an error in the script leads to an error message pointing at the bytecode (like Java and others, the D script gets compiled to bytecode before being sent to the kernel).
 What am I supposed to do with this :) ?
+It took me a while as a user to even understand that bytecode was involved at all.

 But it's very often a life-saver.
 So thank you to their creators.